 The concept and principles of Stakeholder Capitalism have existed for decades but there remains confusion about the definition that is either a natural consequence of any new concept or is in some cases an opportunity to poke holes in it.
-This primer provides a definition for Stakeholder Capitalism as well as a list of the relatively small number of people and organizations whose work has contributed to a better understanding of the virtuous circle of prosperity created by strategically and systematically engaging all stakeholders in the missions and objectives of the enterprise.
+This primer clarifies the definition for Stakeholder Capitalism as well as provides a brief history and a list of the relatively small number of people and organizations whose work has contributed to a better understanding of the virtuous circle of prosperity and a healthier environment created by strategically and systematically engaging all stakeholders in the missions and objectives of the enterprise.

 By Bruce Bolger